-Fads tend to get a bad rap because their popularity may not have anything to do with the value of the item or the craze.
+Fads tend to get a bad rap because their popularity may not have anything to do with the value of the item or the craze, but rather rely on group think.
 Good examples are Hula Hoops, Pet Rocks, Lava Lamps, the Slinky and Beanie Babies.
 Pet Rocks and Beanie Babies don’t solve problems.
 They are just fun and unique.
 Sometimes people just want something that’s new and different.

 A fad is an object or behavior that achieves popularity for a short period of time and then quickly fades away.
 Fads are group think gone wild.
 People tend to follow fads just because everyone else is following them, not necessarily because they need the item.
 And the more people who follow, the bigger the fad gets.